r-archer37/faust_kafka_demo/README.md

 ### Aside: Running a Faust app

 There's one last piece of code now standing between us and executing our fast application.
 If we simply enter `python my_example_faust_app.py` into our terminal, we'll get a usage guide, rather than actually executing our program (recall that we're executing `faust.App.main`).
 In order to actually start our program, we need to start a Faust worker -- a concept that isn't critical to understand to write a simple program, but can enable scaling and redundancy required for critical production systems.
-To do that simply provide the keyword `worker` along with our termainl command: `python my_example_faust_app.py worker`.
+To do that simply provide the keyword `worker` along with our terminal command: `python my_example_faust_app.py worker`.
 Now, so long as we're able to connect to Kafka at `kafka:9092`, we have a Faust app that will wait to process messages for as long as we let it.

 ### Part 2: Interactive Demonstration